Observing the Sun for Yourself

 complication of telescopes, solar filters, and tripods.

-The Sunspotters run approximately $350 and are available through a multitude
+The Sunspotters run approximately $430-$500.
+They are available on the web.

 Using Your Own Telescope